-- Allow the patient to view/edit demographic & insurance information
+- Allow the patient to view/edit demographic and insurance information

 - View lab test results

 - View imaging reports

 - Review clinical visit summary

 - Review medication list

-- ▶ Review/edit allergy list
+- Review/edit allergy list

 - Request an appointment

 - Request a refill

 - Pay a bill

 - Send a secure email to a provider/nurse

-Use your portal to engage patients in monitoring blood pressure or blood sugar as well as to direct them to credible patient education resources.
+Use the patient portal to engage patients in monitoring blood or blood sugar as well as to direct them to credible patient education resources.

-While most portals have the above functions available, it is ultimately decided by the organization/provider what functions are "active" or "turned on" for the patient to be able to utilize.
-For example, clinic A may choose not to show any lab test results where clinic B may choose to show all lab test results after they are reviewed by a provider.
+While most portals have the above functions available, it is ultimately decided by the organization/provider what functions are "active" or "turned on" for the patient to be able to use.
+For example, clinic A may choose not to show any lab test results, where clinic B may choose to show all lab test results after they are reviewed by a provider.

-In addition, portals are sometimes a stand alone or 3rd party application, and may be a different vendor than the primary EHR.
+In addition, portals are sometimes a standalone or third-party application and may be a different vendor than the primary EHR.
 This will be an important consideration when we discuss what data is available from a patient portal.

-What does having a Patient Portal mean for Quality Improvement efforts?
+What does having a patient portal mean for quality improvement efforts?

-A patient portal can provide you with direct, "outside the office" access to your patients.
-Use it for patient education - most patients are searching the internet regarding their medical condition; why not have patients search using your site or a credible source you have directed them to?
-Engaging patients in reporting their own measurements for blood pressure or blood glucose online could be an effective way to collect data as well as improve the care of your patients with real time monitoring.
+A patient portal can provide direct, "outside-the-office" access to patients.
+Use it for patient education.
+Most patients are searching the Internet regarding their medical condition, so why not have patients search using a patient portal or a provider-supplied credible source?
+Engaging patients in reporting their own measurements for blood pressure or blood glucose online could be an effective way to collect data as well as improve patient care with real-time monitoring.